ronniedroid/old/README.md

 and so on...

-Note, this instaraction is for Arch-bases linux only, you can replucate this setup on other distros too, all you ahve to do is install the dependenies then follow the instarctions
+Note, these instaractions are for Arch-bases linux only, you can replucate this setup on other distros too, all you ahve to do is install the dependenies then follow the instarctions

+**ScreenShots**

+Screenshots/KeyboardLayout.png

+Screenshots/Vim.png

+Screenshots/one window.png

+Screenshots/PwerMenu.png

+Screenshots/Confirmation.Menu.png